By Glenda McCarthy

 All 13 students in his Carpenter class began work on the project, putting the skills they’ve learned during their time at CNA to good use for this very commendable cause.
 The class has been on a hiatus from the project since completing the load-bearing walls in December, and there had been a couple of complications standing in the way of the students working on the roof.

-“One hitch was that we codscn0666uldn’t work at the roof before completing required training in Fall Protection.
+“One hitch was that we couldn’t work at the roof before completing required training in Fall Protection.
 That’s done.
 Another is that that roof is too big for an inexperienced crew to tackle.
 My gang will assist, but I can’t take them to a roof that big for their first trussed roof without more professionals on the job.”

 Once the roof is in place, the students will still have to complete interior framing, as well as install windows, doors and siding.
 CNA hopes to expand its assistance further with the Construction/Industrial Electrician class lending a helping hand for the project.